pasqualerossi/Born2BeRoot-Guide/README.md

 13. Click `Start` (The Green Arrow ➡️) to start your Virtual Machine
 ![1*Yg53c1-01g4VzTqhcVEEcA](https://user-images.githubusercontent.com/58959408/174702806-1bd8fce3-aac6-44b3-84d9-c76252dfecd8.png)

 ## Part 3 - Accessing Your Virtual Machine

+1. Click `Install`

+2. Click `English - English` or your language of preference

+3. Click `Australia` or the country your installing this Virtual Machine

+4. Click `American English` or your keyboard of preference

+5. Choose a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name as you will need this later on.

+6. Click `Continue`

+7. Choose a Host Name Password - write down this as well as your will need this later on.

+8. Choose a